David-Mastalski/TweetTalk/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Create a Firebase project on the Firebase Console (https://console.firebase.google.com/).
+4. Create a Firebase project on the Firebase Console (https://console.firebase.google.com/)
-5. Set up Firebase Authentication and Firestore for your project.
+   - +Add new
+   - </>.
-6. Add your Firebase configuration to the application.
+6. Add your Firebase configuration to the application (src/firebase.js).
-7. Run the application using `npm start`.
+7. Run the application using `npm run dev`.